-Our personal injury firm has handled countless dog bite cases over the years.
+Our personal injury firm has handled countless dog bite lawsuits over the years.
 This has given us first-hand experience with just how much damage the more powerful dog breeds can inflict in just a few seconds.
 Our experience getting compensation for dog bite injuries has also allowed our attorneys to develop specialized knowledge about which types of dogs have the strongest bite force, making them capable of causing the most harm when they bite.

 Although our lawyers are based in Maryland, we handle and accept dog bite cases involving severe injuries nationwide through a network of local partner firms.